oborel/obo-relations/docs/process-relations.md

 Start and end relationship types can be very useful for design patterns for processes.
-For example, in GO, signaling pathways can be defined by the initiating molecular activity
+For example, in GO, signaling pathways can be defined by the initiating molecular activity.

+In RO, all processes are considered to have starts and ends, even if we don't know them.
+Some processes may have fuzzy temporal boundaries, just as anatomical structures do.
+We can build some of this fuzziness into class descriptions, but the understanding is that instances always have a start and end.

 ### Overlaps